Olaf1011/DataExtraction/README.md

-Made By Olaf Oude Reimer and Tom Wells
+Made By Olaf Oude Reimer and Tom Wells</br>
 <b>To Install:</b></br>
 	<pre>Python 3.7 (If not installed yet)</br>
 	pip install numpy</br>